haixun/llmdb/README.md

 The LLMDB 2023 workshop will take place on September 1 at 10:00 AM as a half day workshop.

 We have invited distinguished researchers in this domain to deliver keynote talks.
-Details of the speakers and their talks will be shared soon.
 Here are the confirmed keynote speakers.

 <div style="display: flex; flex-wrap: wrap; justify-content: space-between;">